zopefoundation/ZODB/src/ZODB/scripts/README.txt

 and tpc_vote(), and then sleeps forever.
 This should trigger the transaction timeout feature of the server.

-zeopack.py -- pack a ZEO server

-The script connects to a server and calls pack() on a specific storage.
-See the script for usage details.

-zeoreplay.py -- experimental script to replay transactions from a ZEO log

-Like parsezeolog.py, this may be obsolete because it was written against an earlier version of the ZEO server.
-See the script for usage details.

-zeoup.py

-usage: zeoup.py [options]

-The test will connect to a ZEO server, load the root object, and attempt to update the zeoup counter in the root.
-It will report success if it updates to counter or if it gets a ConflictError.
-A ConflictError is considered a success, because the client was able to start a transaction.

-See the script for details about the options.

 zodbload.py -- exercise ZODB under a heavy synthesized Zope-like load

 See the module docstring for details.
 Note that this script requires Zope.
-New in ZODB3 3.1.4.

-zeoserverlog.py -- analyze ZEO server log for performance statistics

-See the module docstring for details; there are a large number of options.
 New in ZODB3 3.1.4.

 fsrefs.py -- check FileStorage for dangling references